yasa-tech/yasa-data/contributing.md

 ---

-## 1. Verify institution locations — YASA Verify
+## 1. Verify institution locations: YASA Verify

 The most impactful contribution.
 Some institutions in our database have approximate coordinates (assigned to a city centre rather than the actual campus).
 Three independent matching submissions from different contributors trigger an automatic coordinate update.